Koha-Community/kohadocs/en/source/02_administration.rst

 Default: Don't

-Asks: \_\_\_ include information (such as reviews and citations) from Babelthèque in item detail pages on the OPAC.
+Asks: \_\_\_ include information (such as reviews and citations) from BabelthÃ¨que in item detail pages on the OPAC.

 Description: